 It refers to all the vehicles that can transport people or objects by land.

-Now, let’s see some verbs to talk about traveling, these express the actions done when taking a specific mean of transport.
+These express the actions done when taking a specific meaning of transport.

 to ride a bike

 🗺️ Useful Travel Vocabulary

 There’s a lot of different expressions that can be used when talking about transportation with our little ones, we can talk about the type of transportation system used or maybe use phrases that belong to a certain mean of transportation.